maximgeller/projects/web-app-flask/tutorial.md

 ## Dependencies
 If you've touched Python and HTML/CSS before, this tutorial is for you.
 Also, you'll need a Google account for deploying your app and getting a live URL for it.
 While this is not necessary, it's a really cool way to share what you've built with your friends.
 ## Intuition
 What's the difference between a web app and a static website?
 Well, a static website is just that, static.
 The information it is always the same and you can't interact with it.
-In more technical speak, there is no **back-en
+In more technical speak, there is no **back end**.
+A web app however, does have a back end!
+It's what we're writing in Python.
+In this tutorial, our back end will interact with the Google Calendar API to pull the events you have coming up on your calendar and d
 # Setting up Flask
 First things first, we're going to create a folder that will contain all the files we'll need to have.
 In your folder, create a file called `main.py`.
 This is the file that we'll be running to execute all the code you're about to write.
 In this file, we will first import `flask` and set up the home page of the app.
 ```python